kavun/js-style-guide/README.md

 ```

 ### Literals vs. Constructors
 Use literals and native coersion instead of native Object contructors.
 Basically, never use the native Object constructors.
-An exeption to this can be `RegExp` because sometimes it is necessary in order to dynamically create regular expressions at runtime.
 One main reason for this is that `typeof 'test' === 'string'`, but `typeof new String('test') === 'object'`.
+An exeption to this is `RegExp` because sometimes it is necessary in order to dynamically create string based regular expressions at runtime.

 ```js
 var obj = new Object(); // bad